Stratified categories, geometric fixed points and a generalized Arone-Ching theorem: Epiorbital categories and Mackey functors

 If $\mc{M}$ is an orbital $\iy$-category, we'll call a full subcategory $\mc{N}$ of $\mc{M}$ \emph{downwardly-closed} if whenever $X \in \mc{N}$ and $Y \in \mc{M}$ with $\Map(X, Y)$ nonempty, we also have $Y \in \mc{N}$.
 Equivalently, $\mc{N} = \phi^{-1}(\{1\})$ for some functor $\phi: \mc{M} \to \D^1$.
 Upwardly-closed subcategories are defined dually.

-There are plenty of examples of these: for any $X \in \mc{M}$, the full subcategory of $\mc{M}_{\leq X} \inc \mc{M}$ spanned by those objects $N$ with $[N] \leq [M]$ is downwardly-closed.
+There are plenty of examples of these: if $\mc{M}$ is epiorbital, then for any $X \in \mc{M}$, the full subcategory of $\mc{M}_{\leq X} \inc \mc{M}$ spanned by those objects $Y$ with $[Y] \leq [X]$ is downwardly-closed.
 Note also that any downwardly-closed subcategory of an orbital $\iy$-category is itself orbital, and any downwardly-closed subcategory of an EOC is itself a EOC.

+For the following few lemmas, we'll let $\mc{M}$ be orbital, let $\mc{N}$ be a downwardly-closed subcategory of $\mc{M}$ and let $\mc{T}$ be its upwardly-closed complement.